AhmedWaela/firebase_email_auth_example/README.md

 * **Firebase (Kitchen)** → Creates the account and returns the result
 * **Flutter app** → Receives the response and displays it to the user

----

-If you want, I can also **rewrite the README with full code integration**, showing **the Flutter button, Dio request, and User model** inline so it’s ready to copy directly into a GitHub README.

-Do you want me to do that?